 Bangladesh is a heritage place for a lot of famous food in the world.
 Maybe you have tasted already any Bangladeshi food because, in London, Europe or America, you will get numerous popular Bangladeshi restaurants.
-Similarly, the cuisine of Bangladesh is also the favorite.
-Important to realize, the foods in Bangladesh is based-on spicy.
-Not to mention, you will also find various types of desserts which are very tasty and tempted.
+Similarly, the cuisine of Bangladesh is also a favorite.
+It is important to realize that the foods in Bangladesh are based on spicy.
+Not to mention you will also find various types of desserts which are very tasty and tempting.

-Rice is the primary items in the traditional foods in Bangladesh.
-The use of fish, meat, and lentil in the menus are very common.
-The desserts including the sweet made with cow milk are very popular.
+Rice is the primary item in the traditional foods in Bangladesh.
+The use of fish, meat, and lentils on the menus is very common.
+The desserts, including the sweet made with cow milk, are very popular.
 At the same time, Puddings and Cakes made with rice are also available.
 In general, you will find dozens of sweets to taste in Bangladesh.

 Top Delicious Foods in Bangladesh:

-For the geographic location, Bangladesh is rich in foods, and you can taste these foods from the Bangladeshi restaurant.
-Though some foods are homemade and you need to pass the time with a Deshi family to enjoy these types of foods.
+Because of its geographic location, Bangladesh is rich in foods, and you can taste these foods from Bangladeshi restaurants.
+Though some foods are homemade you need to pass the time with a Deshi family to enjoy these types of foods.
 According to the season, the items can vary.
-The diversity of Bangladeshi foods have come from Indian sub-continent.
+The diversity of Bangladeshi foods has come from the Indian subcontinent.
 You can take the experience of South Asian cuisines.
-Though the Bangladeshi foods have got the authentic quality in the whole world, a lot of people from all over the world are coming to Bangladesh to taste it.
+Though Bangladeshi foods are of authentic quality in the world, a lot of people from all over the world come to Bangladesh to taste them.

-In the breakfast, Bangladeshi people eat light items including Paratha or Bread with Vaji (Mixed Vegetables), Lentil or fried eggs.
-At the same time, people like the Nehari (Cooked gravy meat shank) with Bread in the breakfast.
+For breakfast, Bangladeshi people eat light items, including Paratha or Bread with Vaji (Mixed Vegetables), Lentils or fried eggs.
+At the same time, people like the Nehari (Cooked gravy meat shank) with bread for breakfast.
 At the same time, taking tea with breakfast is very common.

 Read Also: Top 10 Places to Visit In Dhaka City (Must Watch)

 Paratha is a popular bread in Bangladesh which is made with baking flour.
 It is layered with the oil on a frying pan.
-In particular, Paratha is eaten in breakfast with Vaji, Lentil or fried eggs and it is very common in Bangladesh.
-The Nehari – a cooked beef shank items is also eaten with the Paratha.
+In particular, Paratha is eaten breakfast with Vaji, Lentil, or fried eggs, and it is very common in Bangladesh.
+The Nehari – a cooked beef shank item is also eaten with the Paratha.
 If you visit Bangladesh, you will find Paratha in every breakfast.
-Important to realize, people of Bangladesh also take Paratha with the desserts.
-On the other hand, you will find Ruti as the alternative of Paratha.
+It is important to realize that the people of Bangladesh also take Paratha with desserts.
+On the other hand, you will find Ruti as the alternative to Paratha.

 Bangladeshi Main Dishes:

 The dishes which are taken for overcoming appetite are mentioned as Main Dishes.
 The dishes are commonly made for lunch and dinner.
 In Bangladesh, you will find Kachchi Biriyani, Bhuna Khichuri, or Morog Polao as the main dishes.
-Another key point, the rice with meat, fishes or vegetables are very common for taking as lunch or dinner for the people of Bangladesh.
+Another key point is that rice with meat, fish, or vegetables is very common for taking as lunch or dinner for the people of Bangladesh.
 Let’s see the popular dishes in our country.

 Let’s check Travel Guide to Sajek Valley.https://www.travelmate.com.bd/sajek-valley-travel-guideline/

-Kachchi Biriyani is very delicious and featured food as the main dishes.
+Kachchi Biriyani is very delicious and features food as the main dish.
 It is served at the wedding or special party.
 It is made with special kinds of rice, meat, and potatoes.
-The named Kachchi comes for the cooking system.
-In general, the rice and meat are cooked with combination rather than cooking it separately.
-It is being served with the Salad and sometimes with the chutney.
-Though the use of Borhani is very common with the Kachchi – a special types of a yogurt drink.
+The name Kachchi comes from the cooking system.
+In general, the rice and meat are cooked in a combination rather than cooking it separately.
+It is served with the Salad and sometimes with the chutney.
+However, the use of Borhani is very common with the Kachchi – a special type of yogurt drink.
 If you want to taste Bangladeshi food, you must try Kachchi Biriyani at least one time.
 Otherwise, you will miss the unique taste of main Bangladeshi dishes.

-You can cook Bhuna Khichuri as Browning – a particular type of mixing items with rice and lentil.
+You can cook Bhuna Khichuri as Browning – a particular type of mixing items with rice and lentils.
 It is the upgraded version of the Bangla Khichuri.
 Bhuna which is the similar meaning of braised.
-That means this is a slow cooked food mixing everything together and giving it time to bowl.
+That means this is a slow-cooked food mixing everything together and giving it time to bowl.
 You can’t understand the taste before eating it.
-Honestly, it is very delicious and good for eating as the main dishes.
+Honestly, it is very delicious and good for eating as the main dish.
 In the Bhuna Khichuri, the meet including chicken, beef or mutton (goat) is used with the food and cooked at a time.
-The Khichuri is served with the Salad, a small piece of onion or Lemon.
+The Khichuri is served with Salad, a small piece of onion, or Lemon.
 When you are visiting Bangladesh, you should take the taste of Bhuna Khichuri because it is one of the authentic items in Bangladesh after Kachchi Biriyani.

-If you search the real and traditional Khichuri in Bangladesh, then it is the Patla Khouri.
+If you search for the real and traditional Khichuri in Bangladesh, then it is the Patla Khouri.
 It is cooked with Rice and Lentil.
 The vegetables and Potatoes are used to make more healthy.
-Of course, it is semi-liquid as like Chinese dishes.
+Of course, it is semi-liquid like Chinese dishes.
 For professional serving, ghees or meet is served with it.

-In general, it carries the beef, mutton (goat) or chicken meet.
+In general, it carries beef, mutton (goat), or chicken meat.
 You can eat it with the Begun Vaji (Fried Eggplants) or Fried Eggs.

 Morog Polao (Chicken Pilaf)

 Morog Polao is a very well-delicious traditional food in Bangladesh.
 For serving as a full dish, it is very popular.
 It is cooked with special rice, spicy, ghee, and yogurt.
 The items are kept together for preparing it.
 In the restaurant, Morog Polao (Chicken or Cock Pilaf) is very common.
 It is served with the Salad and Borhani.
 It is exciting and authentic food in Bangladesh.
-You should taste it also for getting the unique flavor for the food.
+You should taste it also to get the unique flavor of the food.
 For the occasion or festivals, Morog Polao is served as the traditional food.

 Everyday Bangladeshi Foods – Rice with curry, Daal, Vaji, and Vorta